ptdewey/gem5-processor-benchmarks/README.md

 ## How to Run

-1. Clone repo and move contents to `gem5_workspace` directory
+1. Clone repo and move contents to `gem5_workspace` directory (they have to be directly in this directory)
 2. Run `make` in project root directory or run `./compile.sh` with no arguments
-3. Run `./run.sh` and it will run if there are no issues
+3. Run `./run.sh`, and the simulations will run if there are no issues
 4. Statistics will be available in `benchmark_stats/` with stat files named based on ISA, binary, and processor name
 5. (Optional) If aggregation is desired, run `Rscript analysis/read_benchmark.R benchmark_stats` on a system with R installed, and a file called `all_stats.csv` will be created in the `benchmark_stats` directory.